TDLMC/TDLMC.github.io/download.md

 * External Convergence
   >The *kext* are generated using a random Gaussian distribution with *0* and *0.025* as mean value and standard deviation, respectively.
 This, from the point of view of modeling, one can adopt a prior on kext of *0±0.025*.

 The non_drizzled images are put in the first layer of the lens sample folder.
-Drizzled image are put in the folder named "drizzled_image".
+Drizzled images are put in the folder named "drizzled_image".
 The other information of the lens could be found in the text file named "lens_info_for_Good_team.txt".

 _Enjoy the data:_